Ship breaking: Environmental risks

 The Basel Convention on the Control of Trans-boundary Movements of Hazardous Wastes and Their Disposal of 1989 has been ratified by 166 countries, including India and Bangladesh, and in 2004, End of Life Ships were subjected to its regulations.
 It aims to stop the transportation of dangerous substances to less-developed countries and mandate the use of regulated facilities.
-Furthermore, the decision to scrap a ship is often made in international waters, where the convention has no jurisdiction.
+The decision to scrap a ship is often made in international waters, beyond the Basel Convention’s scope.